 Garbage disposals are a plumbing asset that many homeowners fail to properly care for.
 When garbage disposals aren’t properly maintained, they can become an expensive repair down the road.
 The best way to avoid clogs and other garbage disposal problems is by regularly maintaining a clean garbage disposal.
-By being proactive about cleaning your garbage disposal, your unit can perform effectively for years without needing repairs or replacing.
+By being proactive about cleaning your garbage disposal, your unit can perform effectively for years without needing repairs or replacement.

-What's Causing a Smelly Garbage Disposal?
+What's Causing an Odor in Your Garbage Disposal?

 Your garbage disposal is supposed to be a convenience, but no one likes smelly odors.
 If this is the case with your garbage disposal, mold is the likely culprit responsible for the smell.
-If food particles are too large, they can either clog the drain pipe or become trapped under the grater or around the sides of the machine.
+If food particles are too large, they can either clog the drain pipe or become trapped under the grate or around the sides of the machine.
 This decaying food trapped in the moist and dark garbage disposal provides an ideal environment for smelly mold and bacteria to grow.
 The result is unhealthy spores and rancid-smelling odors.

 By routinely cleaning your garbage disposal at least once a week with the proper cleaning techniques, you can have an odor-free (and clean) garbage disposal.